 Osteochondral autograft transplantation.
 A minimally invasive arthroscopic procedure where a piece of healthy cartilage is taken from a non-weight bearing area and moved to the area where cartilage is torn.

 At Orthopaedic Institute of Central Jersey (OIO), our Board-Certified and Fellowship-Trained knee specialists Dr. Michael Sclafani, Dr. Anthony Petrosini and Dr. Toby Husserl are experts in performing osteochondral procedures.

-If you injure your knee and are experiencing symptoms, contact our office to schedule an appointment with one of our specialists that are conveniently located at our offices in Wall, Freehold, Toms River and Manahawkin, NJ.
+If you injure your knee and are experiencing symptoms, contact our office to schedule an appointment with one of our specialists that are conveniently located at our offices in Wall, Freehold, Toms River, Red Bank and coming soon to Edison.